RCM2.5 Confocal Imaging Microscope/Add-On

 5 channels, Visible plus Near-Infrared (NIR) Imaging

-RCM2.5 is the next big thing in confocal microscopy.
-Building on the existing RCM2 platform, we have developed a version that can utilize up to 5 lasers; extending over the Visible and Near-Infrared (NIR).
-Moreover, RCM2.5 enables you to use the latest advances in NIR dye development and look much deeper into your specimen.
-Experience complete experimental freedom and flexibility with our RCM2.5.
+RCM2.5 is a landmark achievement in confocal imaging.
+Building on the existing RCM2 platform, the manufacturer confocal NL developed the 2.5 version which uses up to 5 confocal lasers, extending over the Visible and Near-Infrared (NIR) bands.
+By operating at longer wavelengths, RCM2.5 allows you to use the latest advances in NIR dye development and look much deeper into your specimen.
+Experience complete experimental freedom and flexibility with RCM2.5

 Who should use RCM2.5 and why?

 RCM2.5 is a very easy-to-use confocal microscope system, a system of great added value for any microscopy facility.
 This confocal microscope offers up to 95% Quantum Efficiency, whereas most other confocal microscopes only reach 20%.
 The RCM2.5 is characterized by the freedom and flexibility of being able to change the camera depending on the application.
 Moreover, the ability to conduct Near Infrared (NIR) Imaging is ideal for researchers working in the field of molecular biology and imaging, as this advanced system allows you to work efficiently with infrared probes.

 What is RCM?

 RCM is an easy to use, sensitive, high resolution and affordable confocal imaging system: